bhuvaneshM05/PocketFlow/replit.md

 ## Overview
 ExpenseTracker is a personal finance management application built with React and Express.js.
 It helps users manage their expenses, income, debts, reminders, and provides AI-powered insights through a chat interface.
 The application features a modern, responsive design using shadcn/ui components and supports multiple account types for comprehensive financial tracking.

+## Recent Changes
+- **August 23, 2025**: Migrated AI service from Anthropic to Google Gemini AI for improved financial insights and student-focused recommendations
+- **AI Integration**: Now using gemini-2.5-flash for real-time chat responses and gemini-2.5-pro for detailed spending analysis
+- **Enhanced Features**: Improved conversational expense tracking and personalized financial recommendations for college students

 ## User Preferences
 Preferred communication style: Simple, everyday language.